ChenjingZhuang/Advanced-web-development/project-aweb/1_Definition_and_Planning.md

 - **Use Case 1: Helen Searching for Dog Behavior Information**
   - **Goal:** Helen wants to find out why her dog barks excessively.
   - **Flow:**
-    - **Home Page** → Search for "barking behavior" → View relevant articles → Learn about causes and solutions.
+    - **Homepage** → Search for "barking behavior" → View relevant articles → Learn about causes and solutions.
     - **Outcome:** Helen reads through the article and applies the knowledge to address her dog’s behavior.

 - **Use Case 2: John Tracking Client Progress**